stevenbuehner/BibleVerseBundle/README.md

 # Storage and search optimization
-Internally the bibleverses are stored as two numbers which describe a range (start - end).
-This makes it possible so index bibleverses and search for intersecting bibleverses super quickly.
+Internally the bible verses are stored as two numbers which describe a range (start - end).
+This makes it possible so index bible verses and search for intersecting bible verses super quickly.

-START and END are set together as three digit codes:
+START and END are set together as three-digit codes:

 |           Book-ID           |       Chapter-Number        |        Verse-Number         |
 |:---------------------------:|:---------------------------:|:---------------------------:|